Yes we can!

 From our experience Apostilles are often required for: (but please check with your lawyer or agent in the States)

-California (click here for a link to para 1183 of the Californian Civil Code)
+California (click here for a link to para 1183 of the Californian Civil Code).
+You will need to select ‘CIV’ (code) and enter code section 1183.

 Texas (click here for a link to chapter 121 of the Texas Civil Practice and Remedies Code)